erossini/BlazorChartjs/README.md

 ## OnClickAsync

-When a user click on a point on the chart with a value, it is possible to add in the chart configuration a specific function to receive the data for that point ad in particular the index of the dataset, the index of the value in the dataset and the value.
+When a user clicks on a point on the chart with a value, it is possible to add in the chart configuration a specific function to receive the data for that point and in particular the index of the dataset, the index of the value in the dataset and the value.

 ```
 <Chart Config="_config1" @ref="_chart1" Height="400px"></Chart>
 ```

 In the configuration, under `Options`, there is `OnClickAsync`.
-Here, specified the function that has to receive the values (in this case `clickAsync`).
+Here, specify the function that has to receive the values (in this case `clickAsync`).

 ```csharp
 _config1 = new LineChartConfig()